JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

     // - Option to manually configure TLS:
     //    - to use TLS v1.2 for an old client implementation
     //    - to allow different private key encryption formats
+    // - Option to set the host and user CA

     // A String containing the IPv6 address + port the user wishes to run the server on pub socket_address: String,